disnet/disnet.github.com/_posts/2012-1-4-updates-to-contracts.coffee.markdown

 ---

 An update to contracts.coffee (0.2.0) is now up on npm.
-I've fixed up a few bugs since the intial release but the big update is a rework of how modules are handled.
+I've fixed up a few bugs since the intial release and it's now based on the latest CoffeeScript (1.2.0) but the big update is a rework of how modules are handled.

 Before this update we were handling module blame tracking by forcing the programmer to call `.use()` before a contracted value could be used.
 This